-Daily Employees Weekly Employees Holidays Not Worked Work time credit of m compensation for reaction though no actual world diness to perform services even Holidays Worked Double time.
+Daily Employees Weekly Employees Holidays Not Worked Work time credit of no compensation for react though no actual work diness to perform services even Holidays Worked Double time.
 (Hours worked are excluded from weekly computation for the six-day workweek.)
 Hours worked are included in weekly computation of work time for the six-day week.
 In addition, holiday premium pay for an equal number of hours.